Rebel general pledges civilians to run new Syria

 BEIRUT Syria's rebel generals pledge not to seek power for themselves but will support a civilian transitional government if they depose President Bashar al-Assad, the head of a newly established military command told Reuters.

-"The military people do not want to seize power after Assad is gone," Brigadier Selim Idris said by telephone on Tuesday, three days after he was appointed to lead the new organisation.
+"The military people do not want to seize power after Assad is gone," Brigadier Selim Idris said by telephone on Tuesday, three days after he was appointed to lead the new organization.

 "We just want to form a national army and we will not intervene in politics," said Idris, who defected from Assad's forces last year.
 He was speaking on the eve of a gathering in Morocco of Assad's Syrian and international adversaries.